standoge/encuentra-24-ETL/README.md

-# Encuentra 24 scraper
+# Encuentra 24 ETL
-Scraper for Encuentra24 El Salvador with `Selenium` to extract sedan cars models announcements and after be analyzed.
+ETL process for Encuentra24 El Salvador with `Selenium` to extract data about car announcements and after be transformed with `Pandas`.

 Project is separated in two.
 A notebook for extraction with Selenium and another to analyze the data extracted.
 Is used a `xpath.yml` file where are defined the `xpath` sentences to use to extract required data to create the dataframes.